fafalone/WinDevLib/README.md

 >[!IMPORTANT]
 >There currently seems to be an issue with using WinDevLib and WinDevLibImpl together if WinDevLibImpl does not use the current WinDevLib as a reference (it would usually use an old one as it's updated much less frequently).
 I've updated the reference on this repo and the package server, just note that you'll need to refresh both every time you update one if they're used together.

-### WinDevLib API standards

-This was mentioned above, but it's worth going into more detail.
-In addition to the COM interfaces, WinDevLib has a large selection of common Windows APIs; this is a much larger set than oleexp.
-WinDevLib and twinBASIC represented the best opportunity there would be to modernize standards... most VB programs are written with ANSI versions of APIs being the default. **This is not the case with WinDevLib**.
-With very few exceptions, APIs are Unicode by default-- i.e. they use the W, rather than A, version of APIs e.g. `DeleteFile` maps to `DeleteFileW` rather than `DeleteFileA`.
-The A and W variants use String/LongPtr, and in almost all cases, the mapped version uses `String` with twinBASIC's `DeclareWide` keyword-- this disables Unicode-ANSI conversion, so you can still use `String` without `StrPtr` or any Unicode <-> ANSI conversion.
-Note this usually only applies to strings passed as input, APIs passing a LPWSTR that's allocated externally will still be LongPtr, as they're not in the same BSTR format as VBx/TB strings.

-All APIs are provided, as a minimum, as the explicit W variant, and an untagged version that maps to the W version.
-Some, but not all, APIs also have an explicit A variant defined that will perform the normal ANSI conversion for compatibility purposes.
-This is decided on a case by case basis depending on my impression of how much legacy code is around that needs the ANSI version.
-All new code should use the Unicode versions.

-UDTs used by these calls are also supplied in the same manner, the W variant, an untagged variant that's the same as the W version, and in some cases, an A version.
-UDTs always use `LongPtr` for strings, even the untagged versions for `DeclareWide`.

-If you have any doubts about which API is being called, twinBASIC will show the full declaration when you hover your cursor over the API in your code.

-#### Scope of coverage

-The goal of the API coverage in WinDevLib is to provide the kind of programming experience you'd get in C/C++ by including windows.h and some of the more common feature sets like DirectX and GDIPlus.
-It currently includes about 5,500 APIs.
-But even that is just scratching the surface of the total Windows API set.
-Due to the low quality of automated conversion, even by Microsoft themselves (see: Win32API_PtrSafe.txt), I'm not interested in simply feeding headers through a conversion utility or using a database, so instead WinDevLib will be focused on the most commonly used features in the major system DLLs, though less common ones can be added by request or as time goes on and the existing DLLs are completed.
-I do not intend to include native APIs that have fully equivalent regular APIs; that's basically doubling the work for no benefit-- but if they offer additional features or substantially improved performance, they will be included.

-I've included the definitions, associated types, and associated constants, for extensive portions of the following modules: shell32.dll, shlwapi.dll, kernel32.dll, user32.dll, advapi32.dll, ole32.dll, oleaut32.dll, propsys.dll, gdi32.dll, gdiplus.dll, urlmon.dll, hlink.dll, winmm.dll, setupapi.dll, comctl32.dll, dwm.dll/uxtheme.dll, comdlg32.dll, winspool.drv, and netapi32.dll.
-Besides highly self-contained specialized sets in their own headers (unless small), please let me know any I've missed from these.\
-Limited coverage (or full coverage of very small sets) is provided for ntdll.dll, version.dll, msimg32.dll, crypt32.dll, virtdisk.dll, sxs.dll, secur32.dll, imm32.dll, userenv.dll, wintrust.dll, msacm32.dll, url.dll, htmlhelp.dll, imagehlp.dll, and ws2_32.dll.
-If you feel any missing ones from these should be included, or would like to contribute more, let me know.\
-Finally, there's small API sets for features, like DirectX DLLs, Webview2Loader, WIC, etc. Definitely let me know any missing from these.

-**Future coverage:** In the future I'm planning to expand native APIs with no equivalents, add additional Winsock coverage, and add OpenGL-- though for this last one I may wait for tB to have `Alias` support since existing OpenGL codebases make heavy use of them by way of NeHe's TLB.
-I welcome contributions of any of these.
-If you've done the consts->enums conversions already, I'd even take 32bit-only versions.

-#### A note on seeing UDTs where before they were As Any
+#### Handling UDTs where normally they were As Any

 >[!NOTE]
 >If you see errors like `Validation of call to 'CreateFile' failed.
 Argument for 'lpSecurityAttributes': cannot coerce type 'Long' to 'SECURITY_ATTRIBUTES'`, this section explains the cause and solution!

 The best example of this is many APIs, like file APIs, where in traditional VB declarations, you see 'As Any' and in WinDevLib you see e.g. `SECURITY_ATTRIBUTES` or `OVERLAPPED`.
 These are the correct the definitions, but VB6 had no facility to specify 'NULL', which is what they usually would be set to as optional arguments.
-So the VB6 way was a workaround, where you could pass ByVal 0.
+So the VB6 way was a workaround, where you could pass `ByVal 0`.

 twinBASIC has direct support for passing a null pointer instead of a UDT.
 You can pass `vbNullPtr` to these arguments where previously you would have used ByVal 0 on an `As Any` argument that you've found is now a UDT.
 You can also pass a non-null pointer; simply pass a `LongPtr` *without* `ByVal` (for now, twinBASIC will be changing this to require `ByVal` as that makes it far more clear you intend this kind of substitution and doesn't imply you're passing ByRef LongPtr).